Contractor's License #951083

 3 - Laminate Wood Panel Layout and Plank Assembly

-Plank orientation follows the longest light source or primary traffic flow, with chalk lines snapped to guide the first row and keep the pattern straight across the full room.
-Glendale Elite Hardwood Flooring staggers end joints a minimum of 8 to 12 inches between adjacent rows, which improves both structural stability and visual balance across the floor.
+Plank orientation follows the longest light source or the primary traffic flow, and Glendale Elite Hardwood Flooring snaps chalk lines to guide the first row and hold the pattern straight across the full room.
+We stagger end joints a minimum of 8 to 12 inches between adjacent rows, which improves both structural stability and visual balance across the floor.

-4 - Floating Installation and Seam Sealing
+4 - Floating Laminate Floor Installation and Seam Sealing

 Laminate Wood Flooring Installation Options for Glendale Properties